LuisAugusto0/WinScript-runner/README.md

 ## Overview:
 WinScript Runner is a simple tool designed to streamline the execution and management of scripts on Windows systems.
 It provides a interface for executing scripts efficiently and flexibility to add more scripts.
-The main focus in this aplication is to windows modification scripts, but can be used as any type of batch script runner.<br>
+The main focus in this aplication is to run windows modification scripts, but can be used as any type of batch script runner.<br>
 This overview will cover the program's functionalities and how scripts and related files are distributed within its directory structure.